1107-adishjain/Codemap-Hackxios/kiro/02_solution-brainstorming.md

 **Scope Discipline:** These exclusions represent focus on solving the core problem completely rather than solving multiple problems partially.

-**Judge Takeaway:** This MVP scope demonstrates product discipline—building the minimum viable solution that proves the core value proposition.
+This MVP scope demonstrates product discipline—building the minimum viable solution that proves the core value proposition.

 ## 8. Success Criteria